cpwr-devops/DevOps-Examples-Doc/docs/pipeline_snippets/push_ttt_results_to_git.md

 ![Push_TTT_Results_To_Git_Pipeline](./images/Push_TTT_Results_To_Git_Pipeline.png)

 Every time a user executes a test scenario or suite, Topaz for Total Test generates a set of reports that can be used for analysis.
-These reports are stored in the Output in different sub folders using different formats, depending on further purposes.
+These reports are stored in the Output in different sub folders using different formats, depending on their purposes.
 These are

-- As *.archive* files in the *Last Execution* folder.
+- **As *.archive* files in the *Last Execution* folder.
 This is the format that Topaz for Total Test uses after execution of a scenario in the Eclipse UI.
 - As *.xml* files in the *JUnit* folder.
 This is standard JUnit format.
 - As *.xml* files in the *Sonar* folder.
 This is the format passed to SonarQube.
 - As *.html* files in the *Reports* folder.
 This format can be used to publish reports on a web page using a web server.